Advanced c interview questions and answers

 Output:

-Step 3: Replace while keyword by if.
+3. 3.
+Replace the while keyword with if.

-Step 4: The increment or decrement of variable which is used for condition checking, replace with function call and pass the parameter of that incremented or decremented variable.
-Now understand by example:
+4. 4.
+Substitute the increment or decrement operation of the variable used for condition checking with a function call, passing the parameter as the incremented or decremented variable.

 Find the sum of all even numbers from 0 to 20 using function recursion.